This article was edited after initial publication to take account of the following:

-A shadowy middleman who connects Social Development Minister Bathabile Dlamini to grants contractor Cash Paymaster Services (CPS) has been living in a R65-million mansion courtesy of two directors from JSE-listed group EOH.
+A shadowy middleman who connects Social Development Minister Bathabile Dlamini to grants contractor Cash Paymaster Services (CPS) has been living in a R65‐million mansion owned by a director and an executive from JSE‐listed group EOH.

-EOH, meanwhile, has scored at least R300-million in social development IT contracts and is positioning itself to become a central player in a future social grants distribution system.
+In recent years, EOH won at least R300‐million in social development IT contracts and was positioning itself to become a central player in a future social grants distribution system.

 The shadowy middleman is Lunga Ncwana, who once channelled late fraudster Brett Kebble’s millions to the ANC.

-Now Ncwana’s links to EOH underline concerns that he might be using his proximity to Dlamini to influence her decisions in favour of private businesses.
+Now Ncwana’s links to the two EOH officers underline those concerns that he might have used his proximity to Dlamini to influence her decisions in favour of private businesses – although we have seen no evidence that Ncwana abused his proximity to the Minister to favour EOH in this way.

 These so‐called “work streams” reported directly to her, bypassing Sassa officials.